Murray Melvin: Other film performances

 Melvin had an important role as Reverend Samuel Runt in Stanley Kubrick's Barry Lyndon (1975).
 In the video project "Stanley and Us", he talks about Kubrick's "57 takes (plus 20)".

-He was reunited with his co-stars from the film version of A Taste of Honey, Rita Tushingham and Paul Danquah, in the swinging sixties comedy Smashing Time (1967), in which he and Danquah had cameo roles.
+Melvin was reunited with his co-stars from the film version of A Taste of Honey, Rita Tushingham and Paul Danquah, in the swinging sixties comedy Smashing Time (1967), in which he and Danquah had cameo roles.

-He co starred with Russell regular Oliver Reed in Richard Fleischer's film of The Prince and the Pauper, Crossed Swords (1977), and in Alberto Lattuada's four part television film Christopher Columbus (1985).
+Melvin co-starred with Russell-regular Oliver Reed in Richard Fleischer's film of The Prince and the Pauper, Crossed Swords (1977), and in Alberto Lattuada's four part television film Christopher Columbus (1985).

-Peter Medak cast Melvin in five films: A Day in the Death of Joe Egg (1972), starring Alan Bates; Ghost in the Noonday Sun (1973, starring Peter Sellers); The Krays (1990); Let Him Have It (1991); and as Dr. Chilip in David Copperfield (2000).
+Peter Medak cast Melvin in five films: A Day in the Death of Joe Egg (1972), starring Alan Bates, Ghost in the Noonday Sun (1973, starring Peter Sellers), The Krays (1990), Let Him Have It (1991), and as Dr. Chilip in David Copperfield (2000).

-He has featured in two films by Christine Edzard, Little Dorrit (1988), and As You Like It (1992).
+Melvin featured in two films by Christine Edzard, Little Dorrit (1988), and As You Like It (1992).
 As Monsieur Reyer, the musical director and conductor of the Opera Populaire, he was cast in Joel Schumacher's film adaptation of the musical The Phantom of the Opera (2004).

-Television performances
+Television work

-He appeared in the first episode of the television series The Avengers in 1960.
+Melvin appeared in the first episode of the television series The Avengers in 1960.

-He played the Dauphin in Shaw's St. Joan, directed in 1966 by Waris Hussein.
-He played Bertold in a Theatre 625 production of Pirandello's Henry IV (1967) directed by Michael Hayes; Don Pietro in Peter Hammond's TV series based on The Little World of Don Camillo; and The Hermit in Mai Zetterling's production of William Tell.
+Melvin played the Dauphin in Shaw's St. Joan, directed in 1966 by Waris Hussein.
+He played Bertold in a Theatre 625 production of Pirandello's Henry IV (1967) directed by Michael Hayes; as Don Pietro in Peter Hammond's TV series based on The Little World of Don Camillo; and as the hermit in Mai Zetterling's production of William Tell.
 He also appeared in The Adventures of Don Quixote (1973) as the Barber in the BBC television film directed by Alvin Rakoff and starring Rex Harrison.